 As Slack, Miller, and Doak state "because professional communicators contribute to the process of articulating meaning . . . they must be able to analyze critically the ethical implications of the meanings they contribute to" (95).
 This fact is what has brought me to my research question for this investigative report: what agency do technical communicators have in the representation of people with mental illness?
-My research for this question necessitated an analysis of how the representation of mental illness by technical communicators affects people with mental illness and how technical communicators can counteract the negative impacts.
-I used research on the subjects of identity, disability, and authority in technical communication in order to articulate this analysis.
+In this report, I analyze how the representation of mental illness by technical communicators affects people with mental illness and how technical communicators can counteract the negative impacts.
+I present research on identity, disability, and authority in technical communicator in order to articulate the technical communicator's agency.

-Throughout this analysis, I used the Diagnostic and Statistical Manual of Mental Disorders IV as an example of a piece of technical communication that serves to represent people with mental illness for social, financial, medical, therapeutic, and many other purposes.
-This piece of technical communication demonstrates the complexity and power of the technical communicator's agency in representing people with mental illness and helps to determine ways technical communicators can be more ethical in their communication.
+I use the Diagnostic and Statistical Manual of Mental Disorders IV as an example of a piece of technical communication that serves to represent people with mental illness for social, financial, medical, therapeutic, and other purposes.
+This piece of technical communication demonstrates the complexity and power of the technical communicator's agency in representing people with mental illness because it is "a major interpretive code of the mental health profession" (Berkenkotter 146).
+Analyzing the ways this piece of technical communication represents others and impacts lives helps to determine ways technical communicators can be more ethical in their communication.